Olga Tennison AO

 Mrs Olga Tennison AO was a compassionate Brisbane-born philanthropist with a life-long interest in autism, sparked by a family connection.

 Mrs Tennison’s connection with La Trobe spans more than a decade.
-Her generous donations since 2008 have enabled the establishment and growth of the Olga Tennison Autism Research Centre, which is named in recognition of her contribution.
+Her generous donations since 2008 have enabled the establishment and growth of the Olga Tennison Autism Research Centre.
+The centre is named in recognition of her contribution.

 Mrs Tennison died in January 2021, at the age of 92, leaving a $45 million gift to La Trobe in her Will.
 The gift is endowed and will be held in perpetuity to support the work of OTARC.